SuperCoder4562/Password-Generator/README.md

 2. Inspect the website
 3. Open the console

 And there you have your password.
-If you want a different password, just reload the website and follow the steps
+If you want a different password, just reload the website and follow the steps again!